GERARD HENDERSON’S MEDIA WATCH DOG – ISSUE NO. 243

 The inaugural issue of “Gerard Henderson’s Media Watch” was published in April 1988 – over a year before the first edition of the ABC TV Media Watch program went to air.
 Since November 1997 “Gerard Henderson’s Media Watch” has been published as part of The Sydney Institute Quarterly.
 In 2009 Gerard Henderson’s Media Watch Dog blog commenced publication.

 “What troubles me most is that he [Gerard Henderson] shows such low journalistic standards, yet he is politically quite influential.
 He is often on Insiders.
-It’s hard to see why: he come across as a crank.”
+It’s hard to see why: he comes across as a crank.”

 – Kate Durham as told to Crikey, 16 September 2014